rameshy777/fabzero/mdfiles/Project-Demo.md

 The basic model of iBELL is  checked and working fine.

 ### Moulding/Casing:
-### 3d designed  case:  ###
+#### 3D designed  case:  ####
+Free Cad was used to design the  3d  outer   case for  iBell.

+#### 3D Printing for  iBELL  case:  ####
+ The  3d iBELL case design is loaded to 3D printing.
+After 28 minutes, we are ready with the outer casing for iBELL.

+ Now we  have packed all the  iBELL components  ito the 3d case  and  the bottom is  closed using the heating glue gun.
- 3d printing,  heating glue gun,  Vinyl  sticker.
-For more  description  on  3d   design go  back to Fablab menu under  3D  design
+ iBELL sticker was designed using the inscape  and through the use of Vinyl cutter, a beautiful name sticker was obtained and was properly stuck at both sides of the iBELL.
+For more  description  on  3d   design go  back to Fablab menu under  3D  design.

 iBELL 3d designed casing
 ![iBELL casing 3d-design ](/images/ibell-casing-3ddesign.png)